 Smartphones and tablets have changed the way we use the internet.
-In 2022, there were five billion unique mobile internet users, signifying that over 60% of the world’s online population accessed the internet via mobile devices.
+As of 2022, an estimated 5.3 billion unique mobile internet users, signifying that over 60% of the world’s online population accessed the internet via mobile devices.

 Remember when desktops were the norm?
 Now, they share the stage with mobile in a dynamic digital world.
 It’s not just about user numbers but their expectations.
 Mobile users demand quick load times.

 Data shows that 53% leave a site if it takes 3 seconds or more to load.
 This highlights the need for a mobile responsive design.
 Brands must have sites that look good and work efficiently on mobile.

 Every site aims to offer a stellar experience to its users.
 However, 88% of them might never return after a poor encounter.
 Such figures stress the importance of a solid user experience (UX).

 Responsive design steps in by tailoring to the viewer’s device, ensuring smooth content display—whether on laptops, tablets, or smartphones.
 It reduces bothersome zooming and scrolling.
 In essence, top-notch UX boosts user engagement, builds trust, and encourages higher conversion rates.